jc184/Hahn.ApplicatonProcess.Application/README.md

 (green arrow).
 For this to work Docker must be installed on the host computer.
 Alternatively, select the web project configuration and run the project without Docker.
 The application will then open a browser window and Swagger will then be available to the user.
+There you can create, read, update and delete Users and Assets using the Swagger UI Get, Post, Update and Delete links.